 - We have small variations

-Albeit we are 6 billion, the variations among single individuals is small among humans (it’s bigger among chimpanzees even if we are many more).
+Albeit we are 6 billion, the variations among single individuals are small among humans (it’s bigger among chimpanzees even if we are many more).

 This is likely because less than 100.000 years ago we went through a population bottleneck.